 Waxwings commonly travel and forage in large flocks.
 This cooperation between birds is thought to be an essential part of their ability to locate scattered fruit crops.
 Waxwings are commonly spotted feeding on berries in urban parks and neighborhood backyards.
 Fruit, although rich in sugar, is deficient in other nutrients; meaning waxwings must consume large quantities of fruit and berries each day.
 During the winter months, when fresh fruit is not available, waxwings will feed almost exclusively on a variety of berries.
 Rowan berries are a favorite, as are juniper berries, mountain ash berries, saskatoon berries, and rosehips.

 Males will court the females by providing gifts of food.
 They will then build a cup-like nest in a large tree, and the female will lay a clutch of 4-6 pale blue-gray eggs.
 She will then incubate them for a period of two weeks and the young will leave the nest about 14-18 days after hatching, Both parents feed nestlings.

 Thank you for supporting the care of this injured waxwing.
-He was found grounded in a residential backyard in Cochrane, we suspect from a window collision.
+He was found grounded in a residential backyard in Calgary, after a window collision.
+He is suffering from a right clavicle injury, as well as bruising along the torso.
 He will remain with us until a full recovery has been made.